EastingAndNorthing/urlhash/README.md

 Easily get and set custom parameters in `window.location.hash`.
 I use this myself to store user input for ajax requests where filtering is needed.
 Using simple default values, you can even implement this as a basic state manager for your app.

 ## Usage
+To start using urlhash.js, you can simply download the [minified version](https://raw.githubusercontent.com/EastingAndNorthing/urlhash/master/dist/urlhash.min.js) and import it into your scripts or html.

-Initialize the library by calling `window.urlhash = new urlHash()` or store it as a different variable.
+Initialize the library by calling `window.urlhash = new urlHash()` or store it as something you prefer.
 Optionally, you can provide an object as an argument which will be used as defaults.
-This way, you can hide basic settings like `perpage=10`.
+This way, you can hide basic parameters like `perpage=10` from the URL which will still be available to `.get('perpage')`

+## Documentation

 The following method descriptions use a Typescript-esque notation to signify the type of any arguments.